-Mr. Davis has served as the General Counsel of the School District of Philadelphia since July 6, 2010.
-He heads an office that is responsible for providing legal advice and representation for the School Reform Commission (SRC), School District officers and other employees.
-The General Counsel also is responsible for engaging, and managing the services of outside counsel retained on an as-needed basis, and serves as the Assistant Secretary of the SRC.
+Mr. Davis has served as the General Counsel of The School District of Philadelphia since July 7, 2010.
+He heads and manages the Office of General Counsel which is responsible for providing legal advice and representation for the School Reform Commission (SRC), the Superintendent, School District officers, and other employees.
+The General Counsel also is responsible for engaging and managing the services of outside counsel retained on an as-needed basis, and he serves as the Assistant Secretary of the SRC.

 Mr. Davis brings to this position more than thirty-seven years’ experience across a broad spectrum of the legal profession, including service as Chief Counsel of the Commonwealth of Pennsylvania’s Department of Education from 1980 through 1983, and as General Counsel and Vice President for Legal, Human Resources and Compliance for Wordsworth Academy from 2002 through 2009.
 With facilities in Philadelphia and Fort Washington, Wordsworth provides behavioral health, child welfare, and special education services for special needs children and adolescents.

 Mr. Davis also was an associate and later a partner at the Philadelphia law firm Blank Rome from 1977 to 1980 and from 1983 to 1988, specializing in management-labor relations, employment law, education law, and litigation.
 From 1988 through 2002, Mr. Davis held the positions of Senior Counsel, Employment Litigation for CIGNA Corporation, and later Chief Counsel and Vice President for Legal, Government Affairs and Compliance for Intracorp, a CIGNA subsidiary providing specialty healthcare programs and services.

 Mr. Davis holds a B.A. with Honors in English from Haverford College, and a J.D. from Harvard University Law School.